aa29zzjj/Project3/README.md

 4. Corrupt the chain.
 5. Hide the corruption by repairing the chain.
 6. Exit
+1
+Enter difficulty > 0
+5
+Enter transaction
+<PLACE YOUR FIRST NAME HERE> pays Marty 100 DSCoin
+Total execution time to add this block was 224 milliseconds

+0. View basic blockchain status.
+1. Add a transaction to the blockchain.
+2. Verify the blockchain.
+3. View the blockchain.
+4. Corrupt the chain.
+5. Hide the corruption by repairing the chain.
+6. Exit
 6

 Process finished with exit code 0
 ```

-Label this second section **Task 0 Block.java** and include a complete listing of Block.java
+Label this second section **Task 0 Block.java** and include a complete listing of Block.java.

-Label this third section **Task 0 BlockChain.java** and include a complete listing of BlockChain.java
+Label this third section **Task 0 BlockChain.java** and include a complete listing of BlockChain.java.

 See the Javadoc's main routine.
 You are asked to experiment and provide some timing data and analysis.
 That commentary should be present in the comments of your main routine.

 ----

 ### Task 0 Grading Rubric 40 Points

 Rubric:
-1. The execution is correct and includes the same tests as above - in the same order (the names have been replaced with Alice, Bill, Clara, and Daisy): 20 points.
+1. The execution (as shown by the console interaction) is correct and includes the same tests as above - using the same names and in the same order: 20 points.
 2. The code is well documented: 5 points.
 3. The analysis in the main routine is detailed and clear: 5 Points.
 Within your comments in the main routine, you must describe how this system behaves as the difficulty level increases.
 Run some experiments by adding new blocks with increasing difficulties.
 Describe what you find.
 Be specific and quote some times.